-Our functional currency is the UK pound sterling, and our transactions are commonly denominated in that currency.
-However, we incur a portion of expenses in other currencies, primarily US dollars, and are exposed to the effects of this exchange rate.
+The Group's functional currency is the UK pound sterling, and its transactions are commonly denominated in that currency.
+However, a portion of expenses is incurred in other currencies, primarily US dollars, and the Group is exposed to the effects of this exchange rate.
 Since mid-2016, there has been significantly increased volatility in the exchange rate between the pound sterling and the US dollar and an overall weakening of the pound sterling related to Britain's exit from the European Union.
-Although we are based in the United Kingdom, we source our active pharmaceutical ingredient, or API, and other raw materials and our research and development, manufacturing, consulting and other services worldwide, including from the United States, the European Union and India.
+Although the Group is based in the United Kingdom, active pharmaceutical ingredient, or API, and other raw materials and our research and development, manufacturing, consulting and other services are sourced worldwide, including from the United States, the European Union and India.

 Any weakening of the pound sterling against the currencies of such other jurisdictions makes the purchase of such goods and services more expensive for us.
 We seek to minimise this exposure by maintaining currency cash balances at levels appropriate to meet foreseeable short to mid-term expenses in these other currencies.
+The Group thus holds a significant portion of cash and cash equivalents in US dollars and will therefore report the impact of exchange rates movements on these balances.

-We do not use forward exchange contracts to manage exchange rate exposure.
+The Group does not use forward exchange contracts to manage exchange rate exposure.

-Financial assets and liabilities in foreign currencies are as follows:
+Financial assets and liabilities in foreign currencies, primarily held in US dollars, are as follows:

-Group 2017 2016
+Group 2018 2017

 (in thousands)

 Carrying amount

 £ £

 Financial assets

-Prepayments, accrued income and other receivables 2,656 3,068
+Prepayments, accrued income and other receivables 1,477 2,656

-Current income tax receivable 18 54
+Current income tax receivable 25 18

-Cash and cash equivalents 72,645 251
+Cash and cash equivalents 44,018 72,645

 Financial liabilities

-Trade payables 148 126
+Trade payables 1,192 148

-Payroll taxes and social security 3 -
+Payroll taxes and social security 26 3

-Accrued expenditure 468 167
+Accrued expenditure 1,391 468